 f) the Via header field with the port value of an unprotected port where the UE expects to receive responses to the request.

-NOTE 1: Since the private user identity is not included in the REGISTER requests when GPRS-IMS-Bundled authentication is used for registration, re-registration and de-registration procedures, all REGISTER requests from the UE use the IMSI-derived IMPU as the public user identity even when the implicitly registered IMPUs are available at the UE.
-The UE does not use the temporary public user identity (IMSI-derived IMPU) in any non-registration SIP requests.
+NOTE 1: Since the private user identity is not included in the REGISTER requests when GPRS-IMS-Bundled authentication is used for registration, re-registration and de-registration procedures, all REGISTER requests from the UE use the temporary IMPU as the public user identity even when the implicitly registered IMPUs are available at the UE.
+The UE does not use the temporary public user identity in any non-registration SIP requests.

 On receiving the 200 (OK) response to the REGISTER request defined in subclause 5.1.1.2.1, there are no additional requirements for the UE.